awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 **To restore internet service if you delete a hosted zone that Route 53 is using to route internet traffic for a domain**

 1. Create another hosted zone that has the same name as the domain\.
-For more information, see [Creating a Public Hosted Zone](CreatingHostedZone.md)\.
+For more information, see [Creating a public hosted zone](CreatingHostedZone.md)\.

 1. Recreate the records that were in the hosted zone that you deleted\.
-For more information, see [Working with Records](rrsets-working-with.md)\.
+For more information, see [Working with records](rrsets-working-with.md)\.

 1. Get the names of the name servers that Route 53 assigned to the new hosted zone\.
-For more information, see [Getting the Name Servers for a Public Hosted Zone](GetInfoAboutHostedZone.md)\.
+For more information, see [Getting the name servers for a public hosted zone](GetInfoAboutHostedZone.md)\.

 1. Update the domain registration to use the name servers that you got in step 3:
-   + If the domain is registered with Route 53, see [Adding or Changing Name Servers and Glue Records for a Domain](domain-name-servers-glue-records.md)\.
+   + If the domain is registered with Route 53, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md)\.
    + If the domain is registered with another domain registrar, use the method provided by the registrar to update the domain registration to use the new name servers\.

 1. Wait for the TTL for the name servers to pass for recursive resolvers that have cached the names of the name servers for the deleted hosted zone\.
 After the TTL has passed, when a browser or application submits a DNS query for the domain or one of its subdomains, a recursive resolver forwards the query to the Route 53 name servers for the new hosted zone\.
-For more information, see [How Amazon Route 53 Routes Traffic for Your Domain](welcome-dns-service.md#welcome-dns-service-how-route-53-routes-traffic)\.
+For more information, see [How Amazon Route 53 routes traffic for your domain](welcome-dns-service.md#welcome-dns-service-how-route-53-routes-traffic)\.

    The TTL for name servers can be as long as 48 hours, depending on the TLD of the domain\.